marcusforby/Optimization-of-Car-Park-Designs/README.md

 The folder includes the following algorithms:

 	- calling_script.m: head script that is called from main
 	- main.m: the main script that assembles all function.
 From here it is possible to call all algorithms by chancing the parameters in this script
 	- SETUP.m: adds the path to all the folders containing functions

-Outputs: An empty folder that will be filled with result after using the main script
+Outputs folder: An empty folder that will be filled with result after using the main.m script

-OperationsResearch:
+OperationsResearch folder:

 	- area.txt: the area corner-points which is an output from the discrete or continuous Julia script
 	- ContinuousProblem.jl: the continuous operations research model described in the paper